 - Tools and platforms to invest in the stock market

 - What do you need to know before investing in the stock market?
 (Dos and Don’ts)

 - What are other good options to invest your money?

 As a Business Owner, Is It a Good Idea to Invest in the Stock Market?

 Let’s start with an illustrative example based or real data.
-Consider a person who bought Apple stock about three years ago.
+Consider a person who bought Apple stock about four years ago.
 In July 2016, a share in Apple Inc. was available at less than $100.
-Today, the stock trades at a value in excess of $200.
-You would have doubled your money in three years.
+Today, the stock trades at a value in excess of around $200.
+You would have doubled your money in four years.

 The stock price of Macy’s Inc.

 July 2016: $36